Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/New-AMExecuteAction.md

 ```

 ## DESCRIPTION
+The `New-AMExecuteAction` function generates an `Action.Http` element for an Adaptive Card.
-Creates an Action.Http element that makes an HTTP request when the action button is clicked.
+This action allows you to make HTTP requests when the action button is clicked.
-This action is used in Outlook Actionable Messages to trigger server-side operations like
+It is commonly used in Outlook Actionable Messages to trigger server-side operations such as
-approving requests, submitting data, or any other operation requiring a backend API call.
+approving requests, submitting data, or performing other backend API calls.

+Note: In Actionable Messages, the correct action type is `Action.Http`, not `Action.Execute`.

 ## EXAMPLES